Commitment to protecting your personal data

 - Medical photographs (before/after)

-Your information is used exclusively for legitimate medical purposes and legal compliance
+Your information is used exclusively for legitimate medical purposes and compliance with legal obligations

 - Specialized medical diagnosis